OlesiaKubska/KubskaOlesia/ARCHITECTURE.md

 # 🧱 ARCHITECTURE

-This document outlines the architecture of the **"MomBoss Family Planner"**, an AI assistant designed to help busy moms plan fun, balanced days with their children — including automatic calendar integration.
+This document outlines the architecture of the **"MomBoss Family Planner"**, an AI assistant designed to help busy moms plan fun, balanced days with their children — including automatic calendar integration and simple memory.

 ---